Vaishnavikantha/Delicacy/README.md

 # Delicacy
 Used HTML, CSS, JavaScript in this project.
+It's a complete Responsive One Page Website.